realisticattorney/JS-Platform/README.md

 ## � Contributing

-This is a project for educational purposes only, not open to contributions (thank for your interest, however).
+This is a project for educational purposes only, not open to contributions (thank you for your interest, however).

 ## Attributions and Credit

-Special thanks to Microverse, Emanuele Feronato, Scott Westover and the devs team from Phaser.
+Special thanks to Microverse, Emanuele Feronato, Scott Westover, and the devs team from Phaser.

 ## Show your support